 The 2010 and 2020 CRCs prepared full sets of final reports, supplemental reports, and archives available to both the public and future CRCs.
 Both the 2010 and 2020 final map reports provide levels of detail about the CRC process well beyond the legally required content of those reports.
-The 2010 CRC and 2010 Executive Director left helpful reports of written recommendations

-(2010 Commissioner Gabino Aguirre's 2016 "Summary Report and Compilation of 2010 Commission Actions and Suggestions for Future Citizens Redistricting Commissions" and 2010 Executive Director Daniel Claypool's 2020 "Observations Regarding California's First Redistricting Cycle").
+The 2010 CRC and 2010 Executive Director left helpful reports of written recommendations (2010 Commissioner Gabino Aguirre's 2016 "Summary Report and Compilation of 2010 Commission Actions and Suggestions for Future Citizens Redistricting Commissions" and 2010 Executive Director Daniel Claypool's 2020 "Observations Regarding California's First Redistricting Cycle," both available on the CRC website).
 The present report is intended, first and foremost, as a helpful resource for the 2030 CRC.
 And the CSA will also surely again provide Commissioner Resource binders with the relevant CRC statutory provisions, Bagley-Keene materials, Form 700 information, and written public comments from the application phase.

-The 2020 CRC had surprisingly low overall contact with 2010 CRC commissioners.
-Partly this was due to logistics: contact information had to be acquired piecemeal, and there was simply very little time in the early going.
-A few 2010 commissioners took the initiative to reach out (some simply via public comment, including two detailed transition memos) and some 2020 commissioners made contact to get advice on specific matters.
-Partly too, there was ongoing, divided opinion on the 2020 CRC as to how much to emulate the 2010 CRC: some were happy to find any and all wheels that did not have to be reinvented, while others were very determined that the 2020 CRC be as independent as possible, so steering clear of the CRC incrementally accumulating set, institutionalized ways.
+The 2020 CRC had limited overall contact with 2010 CRC commissioners.
+This was partly due to logistics: contact information had to be acquired piecemeal, and there was simply very little time in the early going.
+A few 2010 commissioners took the initiative to reach out (some simply via public comment, including two detailed transition memos1) and some 2020 commissioners made contact to get advice on specific matters.
+There was also ongoing, divided opinion on the 2020 CRC as to how much to emulate the 2010 CRC.
+Some were happy to find any and all wheels that did not have to be reinvented.
+Others were very determined that the 2020 CRC be as independent as possible, so steering the CRC clear of incrementally accumulating set, institutionalized ways.
 Thus, there was never a consensus on how much to seek out 2010 commissioners to hear their experiences and advice beyond the documentation they left behind.

-&lt;sup>33 From 2010 Commissioners Ancheta and Dai, posted in the Public Comments for the July 21, 2020 CRC meeting
+1 From 2010 Commissioners Ancheta and Dai, posted in the Public Comments for the July 21, 2020 CRC meeting.

-I. Education
+I. Public Education

-- Develop a standardized presentation (including both presentation slides and an accompanying script) on the redistricting process and how Californians can participate in it - Having core Communications and Outreach staff in place should be considered part of being "Fully Functional" - Develop a template that counties could use to help residents understand the various redistricting processes - Undertake a baseline survey of Californians' knowledge about redistricting to orient the Commission's education efforts and conduct a follow-up survey to gauge the effectiveness of those efforts
+- Develop a standardized presentation (including both presentation slides and an accompanying script) on the redistricting process and how Californians can participate in it - Develop a template that counties could use to help residents understand the various redistricting processes - Undertake a baseline survey of Californians' knowledge about redistricting to orient the Commission's education efforts and conduct a follow-up survey to gauge the effectiveness of those efforts - Explore developing educational materials in as many languages as possible